Frequently Asked Questions

 Why are our bags right or left specific?

-The creel strap has an additional that chest strap wraps from behind, goes under your arm and attaches to the D ring on your chest.
-The side that your bag will hang on determines what arm the chest strap will go under and the strap must be assembled accordingly.
+The creel strap has a chest strap that wraps from behind, goes under your arm and attaches to the D ring on your chest.
+This chest strap is riveted to the D ring on your back according to which side a customer wants their bag should hang on.

 What side should I choose for my side bag?

-Choose "right" if you want your bag hanging under your right arm, and "left" for left arm.
-There is no best way to carry the side bag.
+Our bags are meant to hang like a messenger bag, with the strap going across your body.
+So choosing "right" means your bag will sit on your right side with the strap on your left shoulder and vice versa if you choose "left".
 Choose whichever side is most comfortable.
 Your side bag can be pushed completely behind you if you wish and therefore has no impact on your casting, regardless of which side you choose or which arm you cast with.

 Why use traditional materials?